sjbennett123/gloryforthefist/content/rules/formal_magic.md

 #### F. Act out Casting

 The Caster(s) must indicate to any casual, secret, or imagined observers that they are performing a formal magic.
 This must be accomplished through various role-play methods, like constant movement or verbal action or a combination of both.
 The exact amount of role-play or activity is left up to local plot/rules.
-The movement can be as simple as constant, circular hand motion or as complicated as broad movements or the hands and/or arms, dancing movements of the entire body, or stylized movements suchas drawing of symbols or lighting candles or incense.
-Verbal action would include litany speech, question and reply, chanting, or recitation in a “magical language”.
+The movement can be as simple as constant, circular hand motion or as complicated as broad movements of the hands and/or arms, dancing movements of the entire body, or stylized movements such as drawing symbols or lighting candles or incense.
+Verbal action would include litany speech, question and reply, chanting, or recitation in a “magical language.”
 The caster may not engage in regular conversation.

 Any method chosen by the caster must make use of the components and the scroll.

 Poor performance on the role-playing aspect of the formal magic casting will cause the marshal to issue a warning.
 After receiving two such warnings, the third occurrence of poor performance will result in automatic failure of the formal magic.

-#### G. Monitor for Backlash:
+#### G. Monitor for Backlash

 The formal magic automatically backlashes under the following conditions:

 ·     Any caster is struck with a ranged attack, Disrupted, takes body damage or becomes unconscious.

 ·     If any caster cannot speak, move their hands, or easily be in a position from which they could see the formal magic scroll even if they are not currently looking at it.

-·     If any caster uses any other game skill other than those required by the formal magic scroll, Read/Write,,Wear Extra Armor, or Dexterity Armor.
+·     If any caster uses any other game skill other than those required by the formal magic scroll, Read/Write, Wear Extra Armor, or Dexterity Armor.

 ·     If any caster ceases casting the formal magic, voluntarily or involuntarily.

-·     The formal magic components, formal magic scroll, or any target is damaged (Shattered, Destroyed, affected by an Explosive Trap, or numerical damage), destroyed, dies, becomes unusable, or leaves the fishtail.Anything that leaves the circle is always affected by the backlash as if it were still inside the circle.
+·     The formal magic components, formal magic scroll, or any target is damaged (shattered, destroyed, affected by an Explosive Trap, or numerical damage), destroyed, dies, becomes unusable, or leaves the fishtail.
+Anything that leaves the circle is always affected by the backlash as if it were still inside the circle.

 #### H. Determine the Outcome